All students are required to study Digital and Design and Technologies subjects in Years 7 and 8.

 Students are given opportunities to respond to feedback from others and evaluate their design processes and solutions.
 They investigate design and technology solutions and the implications for each on society, locally, regionally and globally.
 Students develop their techniques for evaluating the advantages and disadvantages of design ideas.

 Students have opportunities to engage with a range of technologies, including a variety of graphical representation techniques to communicate ideas.
 Students generate and clarify ideas through sketching, modelling and perspective drawings.

 Students identify the increasingly complex sequences and steps involved in design tasks.
 They develop plans to manage design tasks, including safe and responsible use of materials and tools to successfully complete design tasks.

-In Year 7, learning in Digital Technologies focuses on further developing understanding and skills in computational thinking, such as decomposing problems and engaging students with a wider range of information systems as they broaden their experiences and involvement in national, regional and global activities.
+Learning in Digital Technologies focuses on further developing understanding and skills in computational thinking, such as decomposing problems and engaging students with a wider range of information systems as they broaden their experiences and involvement in national, regional and global activities.